 We anticipate no change in staffing levels or hours for this department in FY 2020.
-The Manager and Town Clerk are 40-hour-per-week positions and the Deputy Clerk is a 30-hour-per-week position.
+The Manager and Town Clerk are 40-hour-per-week positions.
+The Deputy Clerk is now a 40-hour-per-week position after many years of being a 30-hour position.